-How can I Reduce the Amount of Radon in My Home?
+How can I reduce the amount of radon in my home?

-If your radon test result is above the action level of 4 pCi/L, the EPA and the City of Aspen recommend you install a radon mitigation system in your home to reduce the level of radon.
+If your radon test result is above the action level of 4 pCi/L, the EPA and local health departments recommend you install a radon mitigation system in your home to reduce the level of radon.
 Radon mitigation is any process or system used to reduce radon concentrations inside buildings.
 The goal of a radon mitigation system is to reduce the indoor radon levels below the EPA action level of 4 pCi/L. A quality radon mitigation system is often able to reduce the annual average radon level to below 2 pCi/L.